aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ### Private subnet

 The CloudFormation templates are designed to provision EC2 instances in [public subnet](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario1.html).
-To use them for EC2 instances in [private subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html) with internet connectivity, set `displayPublicIP` and `assignStaticIP` parameter values to `No`.
+To use them for EC2 instances in [private subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html) with internet connectivity, set `displayPublicIP` value to `No`.

 ### Local Zones